 Sometimes, a cat will pee or poop outside the litter box because it is suffering from a medical condition such as feline interstitial cystitis; it isn't being naughty or bad, it just can't get to its litter box in time.
 If your cat seems to be having trouble peeing or maybe peeing more frequently than normal, you should really take them to the vet to get them checked over.

 - It might experience pain when it tries to pee or poop and will then associate the litter box with pain and avoid it.

 The important thing to remember is that the majority of medical conditions can be easily treated if caught early.

-Choose an Appropriate Litter Box
+5. Choose an Appropriate Litter Box

 It might be worth having more than one tray anyway.
 Place them in different locations to give your cat a choice, using different types of litter in each tray will let you know if your cat has a preference.